 is vast: figure 6 illustrates that eleven of the highest potential low-carbon technology revenue pools were estimated to generate more than £9 trillion of annual sales by 2030 (McKinsey, 2022), roughly 10% of the global economy.
-This is expected to be driven by a combination of (i) continued growth of technologies that are already penetrating global markets (e.g., renewable energy and electric mobility).
-For example, solar and wind generation is expected to comprise ~70% of power globally in 2050 (IEA, 2021a) and demand for batteries is expected to increase 14-fold between 2021 and 2030 (EU, 2022). (ii) Rapid emergence of technologies that are less currently commercialised (e.g., green hydrogen-based fuels).
+One driver of this is the continued growth of technologies that are already penetrating global markets (e.g., renewable energy and electric mobility).
+For example, solar and wind generation is expected to comprise ~70% of power globally in 2050 (IEA, 2021a) and demand for batteries is expected to increase 14-fold between 2021 and 2030 (EU, 2022).
+Another driver will be the rapid emergence of technologies that are less currently commercialised (e.g., green hydrogen-based fuels).
+Figure 6 illustrates estimated market sizes for both these more nascent technologies and those that are more mature.